0xQz/0xQz/README.md

 if u use tut / pinterest skins without creds (or just straight up copied them).

-“high” insert char name skin
+“high” insert char name skin / “irl” skin

 u dont like me / any of my friends.